 Long QT syndrome (LQTS) is a heart rhythm condition that can potentially cause fast, chaotic heartbeats.
-These rapid heartbeats might trigger a sudden fainting spell or seizure.
-In some cases, the heart can beat erratically for so long that it causes sudden death.
+These rapid heartbeats might trigger you to suddenly faint.
+Some people with the condition have seizures.
+In some severe cases, LQTS can cause sudden death.

 Long QT syndrome is treatable.
-You might need to take medications to prevent an erratic heart rhythm.
-In some cases, treatment for long QT syndrome involves surgery or an implantable device.
+You might need to avoid or take certain medications to prevent dangerous heartbeat episodes.
+Sometimes, treatment for long QT syndrome involves surgery or an implantable device.

 Many people who have long QT syndrome don't have any signs or symptoms.
 You might be aware of your condition only because of:

 Results of an electrocardiogram (ECG) done for an unrelated reason

 Genetic testing results